 While there are many organic materials that can be added to a backyard composter, there are also some things that should not be added.
 These include:

-Please note that the leaf and yard waste site is exclusively for the residents of Owen Sound and Georgian Bluffs, and proof of residency may be required.
+Please note that the leaf and yard waste site is exclusively for the residents of Owen Sound, Georgian Bluffs, and the Municipality of Meaford.
+Proof of residency may be required.

 Commercial businesses that regularly use the compost site to drop material from City & Township residents ONLY can register to be permitted.